valters-tomsons/DayZLauncher-UnixPatcher/README.md

 ## Notice

-This patch generates a shell script for each affected UNIX file operation, nothing was throughly tested.
+This patch generates a shell script for each affected UNIX file operation and other stupid things, nothing was throughly tested.
 If this destroys your computer, I am not to be held accountable for running random software on your computer.

 ## Usage: